-No. Action 1 Continue to develop modern, efficient and secure digital services 2 Ensure bilingual user experience in service design and delivery 3 Modernise online payment facilities 4 Create a Digital Hub for information, resources and support to help people to use digital services 5 Develop the use of social media as a channel to support service delivery 6 No person is left behind as we embrace digital services, keeping digital inclusion at the heart of all we do
+- 1. Continue to develop modern, efficient and secure digital services - 2.
+Ensure bilingual user experience in service design and delivery - 3.
+Modernise online payment facilities - 4.
+Create a Digital Hub for information, resources and support to help people to use digital services - 5.
+Develop the use of social media as a channel to support service delivery - 6.
+Develop the Customer Relationship Management system to enable a single view of the customer